genostats/Fantasio/vignettes/Fantasio.Rmd

 We will now head toward the creation of submaps using the following commands :

-    F3 <- makeAllSubmapsBySnps(x.me, 5, s3, verbose=FALSE, list.id = "all")
+    F3 <- makeAllSubmapsBySnps(x.be, 5, s3, verbose=FALSE, list.id = "all")

-The variable submaps becomes an list.submaps object, you can watch the different elements of it with :
+The variable submaps becomes an submapsList object, you can watch the different elements of it with :

     str(F3) #careful it can become huge depending on your data sizes